padraic7a/MarcBrainz/README.md

 ## Why the name?

-[Back in 2010](https://www.libraryjournal.com/story/marc-must-die) Roy Tennant told us that "Marc must die" and it's problems ahve been well documented.
-Music CDs have been terminal appearing decline for years.
+[Back in 2010](https://www.libraryjournal.com/story/marc-must-die) Roy Tennant told us that "Marc must die" but still it lingers.
+Music CDs have seemingly been in terminal decline for years but are still used and purchased.
 These zombie technologies remain with us, and what do zombies love? ...
 Brainz!